simongog/sigir16-topkcomplete/instructions/README.md

 * a constructor, which takes a vector of pairs of strings and unsigned integers (i.e. strings and weights/priorities),
 * two methods to `serialize` and `load` a class instance.
 Note that all SDSL classes implement these methods and we just have to call the methods of the members.
 * and three methods which are used to answer top-k queries:
   - `prefix_range(prefix)` determines the range in the sorted list of strings which is prefixed by `prefix`.
-This is done by binary search.
-I.e. it takes O(m&times;log n) time.
+This is done by binary search, thus, it takes O(m&times;log N) time.
   - `heaviest_indexes_in_range(k, range, w)` (defined in [index_common.hpp][IDXC]) determines `k` indexes in the range `[begin, end)`, which are associated with the heaviest weight in weight vector `w`.
 For a range of size `r=end-begin` this takes O(r&times;log k) time as we use a min-priority queue of size `k` to maintain the heaviest strings.
   - `top-k(prefix, k)` first determines the range of all strings prefixed by `prefix`, and the uses `heaviest_indexes_in_range` to get the `k` positions of the heaviest strings in the set.
 The only work left is to replace the positions by the (string,weight) pairs.

 ### Exercise 1.a

-We want to analyze the practical properties of index1.
-For this we first compiler the index (change into the `build` directory and call `make index1-main` to create the console application).
+We want to analyze the performance of index1 on a real dataset.
+For this we first compile the index (change into the `build` directory and call `make index1-main` to create the console application).
 Build the index for the Wikipedia titles (`./index1-main ../data/enwiki-20160601-all-titles `) and report the total space consumption of the index and the space breakdown of the three components.

 How fast are query answered for `k=5` and the empty prefix, prefix `E`, prefix `Ex`, `Exw`?